short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.0.8 =
+Release date August 8th, 2022
+* Fix: the `Previous Bulks` now displays the number of credits used instead of the number of Media Library items, to avoid confusion;
+* Fix: the notification for migrating the old format of optimization information was not getting triggered anymore;
+* Fix: excluded images and/or thumbnails can now be restored from the backup;
+* Fix: added prevention for double database queries when checking if an item is already in the queue;
+* Fix: the bulk restore and bulk migration of optimization data can now be done even if out of credits;
+* Fix: reduced the number of database table checks done on wp-admin pages to the minimum possible;
+* Fix: the out-of-quota message was not always showing up properly;
+* Fix: the bulk migration of the optimization data now marks as optimized the images that have proper backups in place;
+* Fix: the thousands separators are now displayed properly for all languages;
+* Fix: the optimized/unoptimized Media Library filter has proper pagination and also works with WPML;
+* Fix: in case the optimization percentage is an integer, drop the `.00` (83.00% -> 83%);
+* Fix: improved the settings and bulk pages load time for sites with a huge number of items in the Media Library;
+* Fix: properly save the optimization information even if the filename is huge;
+* Fix: the `Optimize now` button wasn't showing up on Custom Media right after restoring an item from the backup;
+* Fix: more fixes for multisite installs where the old `blogs.dir` folder structure is used;
+* Fix: multiple fixes and improvements for WP-CLI, including more detailed embedded docs and examples;
+* Fix: multiple fixes and improvements to the whole exclusions module;
+* Fix: multiple fixes and improvements in handling how retina images are optimized;
+* Fix: various small fixes and improvements to the debug mode of the plugin;
+* Tweak: `CTRL+S` can now be used to save settings (you're welcome!);
+* Tweak: added support for bulk processing via the processing hook;
+* Tweak: various wording and text updates in the plugin and the readme file;
+* Language: 10 new strings added, 8 updated, 0 fuzzed, and 2 obsoleted.

 = 5.0.7 =
 Release date July 26th, 2022